andrewdalpino/UltraZoom/README.md

 pip install ultrazoom torchvision
 ```

 Next, load the model weights from HuggingFace Hub and feed the network some images.
+Note that the input to the `upscale()` method is a normalized [0, 1] 4D tensor of shape [b, 3, w, h] where b is the batch dimension, and w and height are the width and height respectively.

 ```python
 import torch